How to choose a vitamin D supplement

 3. Supplemental Vitamin D usually comes from lanolin (from sheep's wool), and is therefore not suitable for vegans.
 In this case, look out for a plant-based alternative made from algae.

 4. Vitamin D is sometimes combined with vitamin K2, which is a great combination for bone health, as vitamin D aids calcium absorption while K2 directs calcium to your bones.
 However, it is advised to avoid K2 supplements if you are taking blood thinning medication.

-5. And finally, don't take more than you need, but if you’re at a higher risk of deficiency (over 65, pregnant, have dark skin or low sun exposure), it's a good idea to talk to your GP or Nutritionist to get your levels checked as you may need a higher dose.
+5. And finally, it’s a good idea to get tested as 10mcg may not be adequate, especially if you’re at a higher risk of deficiency (over 65, pregnant, have dark skin or low sun exposure).
+Talk to your GP or Nutritionist to get your levels checked.

 For personalised nutritional support, please get in touch to book a complimentary call to explore how nutritional therapy can help you.